baligar/gan_audio_localization/README.md

 <img src="represn_steps.PNG"/>

 ## Samples
 The input can be a 3-second audio sampled at 16000 Hz.
-For demonstration purposes, the ROI here is a 1 or 2-second audio feature which can be an instrument or an uttered digit.
+For demonstration purposes, the ROI here is a 1 or two 1-second audio features next to each other, which can be an instrument or an uttered digit.

 **These samples reflect the validation audio set performance.** The generated training samples are much crisper; Not included here.
 <img src="samples_0.png"/>